godotengine/godot-docs/tutorials/shading/migrating_to_godot_shader_language.rst

 Introduction
 ------------

-This document will explain the differences between Godot's shading language and glsl as well as give practical advice on how to migrate shaders from other sources, such as Shadertoy and The Book of Shaders, into Godot shaders.
+This document explains the differences between Godot's shading language and GLSL and gives practical advice on how to migrate shaders from other sources, such as Shadertoy and The Book of Shaders, into Godot shaders.

 For detailed information on Godot's shading language please refer to the :ref:`Shading Language <doc_shading_language>` reference.

-Glsl
+GLSL
 ----

-Godot uses a shading language based on glsl, with the addition of a few quality of life features.
+Godot uses a shading language based on GLSL with the addition of a few quality-of-life features.
-Accordingly, most features available in glsl are available in Godot's shading language.
+Accordingly, most features available in GLSL are available in Godot's shading language.

 Shader Programs
 ^^^^^^^^^^^^^^^

-In glsl each shader uses a seperate program.
-So you have one program for the vertex shader and  one for the fragment shader.
-In godot you have a single shader that contains a ``vertex`` and/or a ``fragment`` function.
-If you only choose to write one, Godot will use a default  for the other.
+In GLSL each shader uses a separate program.
+You have one program for the vertex shader and one for the fragment shader.
+In Godot you have a single shader that contains a ``vertex`` and/or a ``fragment`` function.
+If you only choose to write one, Godot will supply the other.

 Godot allows uniform variables and functions to be shared by defining the fragment and vertex shaders in one file.
-In glsl the vertex and fragment programs cannot share variables except for when varyings are used.
+In GLSL the vertex and fragment programs cannot share variables except when varyings are used.

 Varyings
 ^^^^^^^^

 Varyings are a type of variable that can be passed from the vertex shader to the fragment shader.
-In modern glsl (3.0 and up) varyings are defined with the ``in`` and ``out`` keywords.
+In modern GLSL (3.0 and up) varyings are defined with the ``in`` and ``out`` keywords.
 A variable going out of the vertex shader is defined with ``out`` in the vertex shader and ``in`` inside the fragment shader.

 Main
 ^^^^

-In glsl each shader program looks like a self-contained C-style program.
+In GLSL each shader program looks like a self-contained C-style program.
 Accordingly, the main entry point is ``main``.
 If you are copying a vertex shader, rename ``main`` to ``vertex`` and if you are copying a fragment shader, rename ``main`` to ``fragment``.